wasimahmadpk/RegimeIdentification/README.md

 ## Dependencies
-`requirements.txt` contains all the packages that are related to the project.
+The file `requirements.txt` contains all the packages that are related to the project.
 To install them, simply create a new [conda](https://docs.conda.io/en/latest/) environment and type
 ```
 pip install -r requirements.txt